 Short term risks

 The physical risks of psilocin are negligible.
 There is no scientific evidence that psilocin causes brain damage.
-However, not a lot of research has been done yet, so the fact that no brain damage has been found yet does not mean that it is not possible.
+However, not a lot of research has been done yet, so the fact that no brain damage has been found yet does not mean that it does not occur.

-You could say that the main physical risk is that you might eat the wrong mushrooms, for example when you pick them yourself in nature.
-There are several poisonous mushrooms that are similar to psilocybin containing mushrooms.
+In fact, you could say that the main physical risk is that you might eat the wrong mushrooms, for example when you pick them yourself in nature.
+There are many poisonous mushrooms that are very similar to psilocybin containing mushrooms.

-Using psychedelics when you are not feeling well increases the chance of unpleasant experiences during the trip and is therefore not recommended.
+Using hallucinogens when you are not feeling well increases the chance of unpleasant experiences during the trip and is therefore not recommended.

-In general, the effects of psilocin are very similar to that of other psychedelics such as LSD and psychedelic cacti.
+In general, the effects of psilocin are very similar to that of other hallucinogens such as LSD and psychedelic cacti.
 If you don’t like tripping, magic mushrooms are not for you!

 Long term risks